-This is an instinct nature of a child.
-I am really proud of my child with his inquisitive nature.
+This is an instinctive nature of a child.
+I am really proud of my child for his inquisitive nature.

 “Baba, wake up.
 We are already Cox’s Bazar”, I tried to wake up my son getting down from the bus but it was in vain.

 He was in deep sleep.
 My wake-up call could not disturb his heavenly sleep.

 We got into the hotel Sea World near Laboni Beach.

 When my Toddler woke up, it was quite 8 am.

 “Baba, where are you?” my little Toddler was stammering.